juniorkrz/KrzMenu/README.md

 You're free to contribute to YimMenu as long as the features are useful, not overly toxic and do not contain anything money related that might get the menu targeted by Take2.

 Make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Credits
+Menus - Bases we use:
+ - [YimMenu](https://github.com/YimMenu/YimMenu) KrzMenu is entirely based on YimMenu.
+ - [BigBaseV2](https://github.com/Pocakking/BigBaseV2) YimMenu is based on BigBaseV2.